Rainbow artists talk about their lives

-Join us for an exquisite insight to the lives and work of four Rainbow artists as they talk about their art practice and their personal journeys into and with the Rainbow communities.
+Join us for an exquisite insight into the lives and work of four Rainbow artists as they talk about their art practice and their personal journeys into and with the Rainbow communities.

 Sara Moana (Ngāti Tamaoho, Tainui), Rebecca Swan and Steve Lovett sit down for a friendly chat and ask each other the questions that pique their curiosity.
 The conversation will be artist-led.
 Hear about what inspires them and where, how or if being part of the Rainbow communities comes into their practice.